Probing the limits of quantum theory with quantum information at subnuclear scales: The theory-independent framework

 The demand of locality is a basic methodological assumption, which guarantees that the Q-data box is an operational notion.
 The boundedness in space means that any Q-data box can, in principle, be probed in isolation (i.e. ``shielded'') from the rest of the Universe.
 Let us emphasise that the locality of a Q-data box constrains only the admissible interaction with it and not the effectuated dynamics of quantum information (see Subsections \ref{sec:tomo} and \ref{sec:Helstrom}).

-The (NS) condition is a standard one \cite{PR_box,Bell_Nonlocal,PawelRaviCausality} and assures basic compatibility with relativity.\footnote{Here we adopt a broad definition of ``no-signalling'', which encompasses scenarios possibly involving non-local dynamics of correlations -- see \cite{PawelRaviCausality}.}
+The (NS) condition is a standard one and assures basic compatibility with relativity \cite{Bell_Nonlocal}.
+Here we take it in the broadest sense of \cite{PawelRaviCausality}, which allows for scenarios involving non-local dynamics of correlations.

 In order to unveil the properties of a given Q-data box one performs a \emph{Q-data test}, which consists in probing a Q-data box with systems carrying the encoded quantum information (see Fig. \ref{fig:Qbox}).
 The relevant input and output data are now quantum states $\pin$, $\pout$ defined, respectively, over finite-dimensional Hilbert spaces $\Hh_{\text{in}}$ and $\Hh_{\text{out}}$.
 This constitutes a valid experiment when combined with an orchestrated initial quantum state preparation $P: x \to \pin$ and a final projective measurement of a chosen observable $M: \pout \to a$.
 Furthermore, the test can involve some classical parameters $p \in \Omega$, e.g. the energy of the ingoing system, the scattering angle or the direction of a tunable global magnetic field.